 Then comes the time when you and your rare disease group will need to look around to see what other groups are doing.
 That’s when signing up to larger umbrella groups like Genetic Disorders UK will accelerate your progress.
 There is definitely strength in numbers and there are some incredible mums (and dads of course) who are forging new paths ahead and helping to lay down the groundwork for the rest of us.
 Sign up to participate in registries, research and clinical trials.
 Sign up to fundraise or volunteer your time or services.

 When you’re dealing with a rare genetic condition, you will always have a vital role to play in finding a treatment and a cure.
 There are so few of us in any given rare disease and our patient support groups need us as much as we need them if we are to find a cure one day.
 There are 6000 different rare genetic disorders out there and each one is different yet our commonalities greatly exceed our differences.
 Together we are mighty.

 Happy Mother’s Day to all the mums who are fighting to keep their ‘rare’ children alive, well and happy.
 Happy Mother’s Day to all the mums who are grieving the loss of their precious rare child or children.
 To all you Mighty Mums out there, ‘rare’ or not– for today at least I hope you put your feet up and enjoy your well-earned day of rest.
 And thank you to all your loving and supportive husbands, parents, children, family and friends who help you be who you are.

-Jeans for Genes and Genetic Disorders UK provide vital care and support services for children with genetic disorders in the UK like Imogen.
+Jeans for Genes and Genetic Disorders UK provide vital care and support services for children with genetic disorders in the UK like Nick.
 Read more about our work at jeansforgenesday.org